SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 **Answer**: The next parameter is a callback function which is used to pass control to the next middleware function in the stack

-### Q5: How to use middleware globally for a specific route
+### Q5: Implement a  middleware globally for a specific route

 **Answer**: use app.use(”/specificRoute”,myMiddleware) to use middleware globally for a specific route in express.js